Skwlx/Restaurant-site/README.md

 # Mexican restaurant

-Template site made for fun and practice.
+Template site made for fun and practice, fast and simple.